joshakeman/notes/ultimate_go/ultimate-go.md

 One problem with slices is the pointer... it could lead to side effects as we mutate data

+**We do not want to be mixing value and pointer semantics**

 ## 3.3--Slices Part 2 (append slices)

 There's two things we do often with slices... we append to them, and we take slices of them

 'var' is an indicator that we're using a zero value

-A zero value slice is three bytes looking like this...
+A zero value slice is three bytes (words) looking like this...

 | nil |
 ______